'Ayrton Senna was reluctant to race at San Marino Grand Prix'

-F1 legend's former press officer Betise Head pays tribute to the Brazilian's will to win on his 20th death anniversary
+The Formula One legend and three-time World Champion's former press officer Betise Head pays tribute to the Brazilian's will to win on the occasion of his 20th death anniversary

 Ayrton Senna's Williams was cruising at 307km/h after regaining the lead on Lap 7 of the San Marino Grand Prix on May 1, 1994.
 As Senna approached Tamburello corner, his car veered off the track and hit the concrete wall at 250km/h.